OK2CME/CO2-sensor-for-Homeassistant/README.md

 * Normal mode
 deep sleep 5 min
 Wake up → measure → update display → send data (every 3rd wake up) → deep sleep
+  - When CO2 is over the 1000 ppm you will see the "!" triangle sign.
+  - When CO2 is over 1500 ppm you will see the inverted "!" triagnle sign.

 * Low battery mode
 deep sleep 15 min